-- indoor or outdoor test
+- .1 indoor or outdoor test

-- air temperature
+- .2 air temperature

-- fuel temperature
+- .3 fuel temperature

-- water temperature
+- .4 water temperature

-- foam solution temperature
+- .5 foam solution temperature

-- wind speed
+- .6 wind speed

-- extinction time.
+- .7 extinction time.

-- 3.8.3 Foam solution
+3.8.3 Foam solution

-- (a) Prepare a foam solution, following the recommendations from the supplier for concentration, maximum premix time, compatibility with the test equipment, avoiding contamination by other types of foam, etc.
+.1 Prepare a foam solution, following the recommendations from the supplier for concentration, maximum premix time, compatibility with the test equipment, avoiding contamination by other types of foam, etc.

-- (b) The test should be carried out with sea water at about 20°C. Simulated sea water with the characteristics stated in 3.6.3 may be used.
+.2 The test should be carried out with sea water at about 20 degrees C. Simulated sea water with the characteristics stated in 3.6.3 may be used.

-3.8.4 Apparatus

-(a) Fire tray:
+- 3.8.4 Apparatus - .1 Fire tray: